 TV Operations (PT)

 WBRZ offers internships each semester in the following departments: news, marketing, information systems, production, graphics, sales, sports, and weather.
 Interns will experience firsthand the daily operations of the department and will perform various duties as assigned.
 Student must be enrolled in a station approved college/university and be approved by college dean/advisor/chair to take an internship course for curriculum credit and grade.
 Internships are available for most fall, spring, and summer semesters, and interviews begin approximately two months prior to the semester.
-Please submit resume and letter of introduction to email@example.com, Director of HR.
+Please submit resume and letter of introduction to Director of HR at email@example.com.